Ulster Unionist Party: 1995–2005: David Trimble

-Empey leadership
+2005–2010: Reg Empey

 In May 2006 UUP leader Empey attempted to create a new assembly group that would have included Progressive Unionist Party (PUP) leader David Ervine.
 The PUP is the political wing of the illegal Ulster Volunteer Force (UVF).
 Many in the UUP, including the last remaining MP, Sylvia Hermon, were opposed to the move.
 The link was in the form of a new group called the 'Ulster Unionist Party Assembly Group' whose membership was the 24 UUP MLAs and Ervine.
 Empey justified the link by stating that under the d'Hondt method for allocating ministers in the Assembly, the new group would take a seat in the Executive from Sinn Féin.

 Following a request for a ruling from the DUP's Peter Robinson, the Speaker ruled that the UUPAG was not a political party within the meaning of the Political Parties, Elections and Referendums Act 2000.

 The party lost 9 seats in the 2007 Northern Ireland Assembly election, retaining 18 MLAs.
 Empey was the only leader of one of the four main parties not to be re-elected on first preference votes alone in the Assembly elections of March 2007.

 In July 2008, the UUP and Conservative Party announced that a joint working group had been established to examine closer ties.
 On 26 February 2009, the Ulster Unionist Executive and area council of Northern Ireland Conservatives agreed to field joint candidates in future elections to the House of Commons and European Parliament under the name "Ulster Conservatives and Unionists – New Force" (UCUNF).
 The agreement meant that Ulster Unionist MPs could have sat in a Conservative Government, renewing the relationship that had broken down in 1974 over the Sunningdale Agreement and in 1985 over the Anglo-Irish Agreement.
 The UUP's sole remaining MP at the time, Sylvia Hermon, opposed the agreement, stating she would not be willing to stand under the UCUNF banner.

 In February 2010, Hermon confirmed that she would not be seeking a nomination as a UCUNF candidate for the forthcoming general election.
 On 25 March 2010, she formally resigned from the party and announced that she would be standing as an independent candidate at the general election.
 As a result, the UUP were left without representation in the House of Commons for the first time since the party's creation.
 At the 2010 general election, UCUNF won no seats in Northern Ireland (while Hermon won hers as an independent).
 The UCUNF label was not used again.